Guest Post by Federico Villatoro (Travel Experta’s husband)

 #2 Mistake made by climbers – to forget to check their safety knots.

-Recommended read: Rest Days – Why They are Important for Climbers
+Recommended read: Why Rest Days are Important for Climbers

 Enjoyed this post?
 Pin it!